 What is the AES Exam Program

-AES takes academic integrity very seriously and students writing exams through AES are expected to adhere to all U of S examination policies.
+AES takes academic integrity very seriously and students writing exams through AES are expected to adhere to all USask examination policies.

 How the program works